xiaoxianyu-office/mm/Common-Examples.md

 Welcome to the MythicMobs Common Examples wiki section!
-Here you will find examples of how to use MythicMobs features such as Mobs, Items, and Skills.
+Here you will find examples of how to use MythicMobs features together such as Mobs, Items, and Skills.
 This section will act as a tool to share knowledge and improve our userbase understanding of our plugin, so if you're looking for a place to start and learn how to use MythicMobs core features, this is the place.

 This page is divided into 3 sub-categories:
 - **Mobs:** Configurations for mobs and entities powered by MythicMobs.